 New, low-volume or dual flush toilets, low-flow showerheads, water-efficient dishwashers and clothes washing machines can all save a great deal of water and money.
 Aerators on your faucets can significantly reduce water volume; water-saving showerheads can cut the volume of water used down to 1.2 gallons per minute or less, and some even have a "pause button" to let you stop the water while soaping up or shampooing.
 Our interns recently pointed out that "spending about $30 on low-flow showerheads and faucets is estimated to save 45 gallons of that 260 gallons of water [used in a typical household per day], almost 18% of your usage.
 Splurging on a low-flow toilet could save another 50-80 gallons of water a day.
 Together, those changes nearly cut in half the household's daily use, saving a considerable amount of water - and passing that savings on to your water bill, as well as your water heating bill."

 - Cultivate good water habits

 All the water that goes down the drain, clean or dirty, ends up mixing with raw sewage, getting contaminated, and meeting the same fate.
 Try to stay aware of this precious resource disappearing and turn off the water while brushing your teeth or shaving and always wash laundry and dishes with full loads.
 When washing dishes by hand, fill up the sink and turn off the water.
-Take shorter showers or, as the old joke goes, shower with a friend: Treehugger TV shows you how.
+Take shorter showers or, as the old joke goes, shower with a friend.
 To put things in perspective, take a quick look at your next water bill when it arrives.
 It probably won't be costing you too much, but the average household consumes multiple thousands of gallons each month.
 See if you can make this number go down.
 If you're the graphing type, go nuts.